Terraminator/Raspberrypi_date-fake-hwclock/README.md

 </pre>

 ### Usage
-You can run this script with for example nohup python3 main.py > output.txt to hide the output and write it into output.txt and synchronize your Sytem date with fake-hwclock.
-You can set your system date with raspi-config or on kali linux with timedatectl.
+You can run this script with for example
+<pre> nohup python3 main.py > output.txt to hide the output and write it into output.txt </pre>
+and synchronize your Sytem date with fake-hwclock.
+You can set your system date with raspi-config or on kali linux with <pre> timedatectl </pre>
-To put this script in autostart you can create a cronjob with crontab -e then you select nano by typing 2 and add the line @reboot nohup python3 path_to_main.py > path_to_output.txt .
+To put this script in autostart you can create a cronjob with <pre> crontab -e </pre>
+then you select nano by typing <pre>2</pre> and add the line
+<pre> @reboot nohup python3 path_to_main.py > path_to_output.txt </pre>

 ## Ascii Art
 The Ascii Art is made with: https://patorjk.com/software/taag/